stitchesjs/stitches/packages/styled/README.md

 };
 ```

 **Note!**.
 All overrides should be defined outside of components.
-Stitches will actually throw an error if you try to dynamically pass in overrides.
-This also improves performance.
+Stitches will actually warn you in development when you try to dynamically pass in overrides.
+This improves performance.

 ## Composition